CodeReviewDAO/dxd_codereview/Reviews/543 - Distressing Helper Bot - improving VA's workflow productivity/2 - Custom subscriptions and interactivity/README.md

 ### Project Documentation

-Project documentation is sufficient to build and set up the bot, create Telegram channels and connect bot to the channel.
-Reviewer was able to complete necessary operations following the information provided by the documentation.
+Project documentation is sufficient to build and set up the bot, create Telegram channels and connect the bot to the channel.
+The reviewer was able to complete the necessary operations following the information provided by the documentation.

 Requirement | Finding
 ------------ | -------------